 Swedish death cleaning isn’t nearly as macabre as it sounds.
 This method helps you declutter, downsize, and organize your things so that the task doesn’t one day fall to loved ones left behind.

 In a time where almost everyone owns incredible amounts of unnecessary stuff, it is not exactly surprising that decluttering and minimalism are growing topics.
 How best to approach the seemingly monumental task of decluttering your home is up for debate, and there are several different popular methods.
 Swedish death cleaning is one of them.

 This decluttering technique and its morbid name come — surprise! — from Sweden: “Döstädning” is a compound word out of the Swedish word dö, meaning ‘to die’ and städning, meaning ‘cleaning’.
 It is translated almost literally into English as “death cleaning”.

-But don’t panic: you don’t have to actually be preparing for your own death in order for Swedish death cleaning to be a helpful concept.
-As a thought experiment, it can help you decide what you really want to keep, and what is excess.
+But don’t panic: you don’t have to be preparing for your death for Swedish death cleaning to be a helpful concept.
+As a thought experiment, it can help you decide what you want to keep and what is excess.
 This way, it is easier to get rid of the unnecessary things that we tend to collect.
 A life unencumbered by useless and redundant possessions is a liberated one.

 Margareta Magnusson and “The Gentle Art of Swedish Death Cleaning”

 The Swedish death cleaning trend is based on the book by Swedish author Margareta Magnusson, which was originally called “Döstädning” and translated to English as “The Gentle Art of Swedish Death Cleaning”.
 You can get this book at your favorite local bookstore or online on Amazon**.